 The knife has a 3 inch AUS4 steel blade with a spear point tip that is coated black to protect against glare.
 AUS4 is not as good as AUS8 but, given its price, is much better than 440 or other possible steels in this price range.

 The knife features CRKT’s AutoLAWK which is not that much more difficult than a traditional liner lock but gives the knife a much more stable feel.
 The knife’s handle is made of Zytel and lacks a steel liner.
 The lack of features reduced the M16’s price point but, for the knife was well designed, does not reduce its performance.

 45 online reviewers stated that the knife was 4.5 out of 5 stars.
 Comments such as “great product,” “great knife,” and “great, light-weight utility knife,” were common.
 KnifeUp recommends this knife if you are someone who is worried that you’ll lose a knife.
 At this price, the knife performs well and, if you happen to lose it, it is no big deal.

-The two toned, aluminum and G10 handle gives the knife a very shiny and smooth look when closed or open.
-The knife weights 3.2 ounces and opens in a split second.
-The AXIS assist has a safety lock that can lock the knife in the open or close position.
+The two-toned, aluminum and G10 handle gives the knife a very shiny and smooth look when closed or open.
+The knife weighs 3.2 ounces and opens in a split second.
+The AXIS assist has a safety lock that can lock the knife in the open or closed position.
 Safeties are common on super dangerous items such as guns but, given how the AXIS lock is, it is fitting.